-Tuna in Salads: Canned tuna makes a healthy addition to bean-based salads such as Tuna and chickpea salad and Spanish potato, tuna and white bean salad, and takes center stage in the Provençal classic Salade Niçoise.
-Try tossing a can of tuna into our French herbed lentil salad (the flavor of puy lentils and fennel complements tuna perfectly) or add canned tuna to our Moroccan chickpea and couscous salad.
+Tuna in Salads: Canned tuna combines wonderfully with canned beans in salads such as Tuna and chickpea salad; Spanish potato, tuna and white bean salad; and Mediterranean tuna and white bean salad.
+Canned tuna also takes center stage in the classic Provençal Salade Niçoise.
+You can also add canned tuna to our French herbed lentil salad (the flavor of lentils and fennel complements tuna perfectly) or add canned tuna to our Moroccan chickpea and couscous salad.

 Tuna and Pasta: Take two pantry staples — tuna and pasta — and you can create an easy meal in no time.
-Enjoy canned tuna in simple tomato-based pasta sauces including Tuna, zucchini and basil pasta, or Lentil tuna Bolognese, or Pasta with tuna, broccoli, olives, sun-dried tomatoes and basil.
+Enjoy canned tuna in simple tomato-based pasta sauces such as Tuna, zucchini and basil pasta, or Lentil and tuna bolognese.
+One of our favorite pasta dishes that uses canned tuna is Pasta with tuna, broccoli, olives, sun-dried tomatoes and basil (see photo below).
 Canned tuna also makes a delicious addition to Pasta puttanesca, while also boosting the protein and omega-3 content.
-Assemble a pasta bake with tuna and ingredients like onion, tomato, spinach, zucchini, eggplant, peppers, broccoli, olives and herbs.
-Or combine tuna with ricotta and spinach in a cannelloni or lasagna.
+You can also assemble a pasta bake with tuna and ingredients like onion, tomato, spinach, zucchini, eggplant, peppers, broccoli, olives and herbs.
+Or combine tuna with ricotta and spinach in a lasagna.
 Or simply toss chunks of canned tuna into pasta salads with vegetables and a herb vinaigrette or pesto.

 Tuna in Stews: Add a can of tuna to rich tomato-based braises and stews.
 In our rustic and flavorful Spanish braised chickpeas with tuna and olives, canned tuna is stirred into a smoky tomato sauce with stuffed olives and fresh parsley.
 Canned tuna also works wonderfully in Italian style stews.

 Tuna and Bread: Give your tuna sandwiches an ethnic twist with a few flavorful additions.
-Add an Asian accent to a tuna baguette with ingredients like cilantro, bean sprouts, fish sauce and pickled vegetables in Banh mi.
-Use canned tuna to top bruschetta such as Pesto bruschetta topped with tuna, white bean, cherry tomato and artichoke salad, as a pizza topping, or as a filling for panini or foccacia with baby spinach, roasted red peppers and pesto or tapenade.
+Add an Asian accent to a tuna baguette with ingredients like cilantro, bean sprouts, fish sauce and pickled vegetables to create a tuna Banh mi.
+Use canned tuna to top bruschetta (such as Pesto bruschetta topped with tuna, white bean, cherry tomato and artichoke salad), as a pizza topping, or as a filling for panini or foccacia with baby spinach, roasted red peppers and pesto or tapenade.
 Make an Italian-style tuna melt by mixing canned tuna with chopped sun-dried tomatoes, olive or capers, fresh basil or pesto, and top with mozzarella before broiling.

-Tuna with Potatoes: Stuff a jacket potato with tuna and ingredients like peas, corn and scallion.
-Make a gratin with layers of thinly sliced potatoes, leek or onion, and canned tuna, plus grated cheese mixed into a white sauce, then bake in the oven.
+Tuna with Potatoes: Stuff a jacket potato with tuna and ingredients like creamed corn, chopped tomatoes and scallion.
+Make a gratin with layers of thinly sliced potatoes, onion, and canned tuna, plus grated cheese mixed into a white sauce, then baked in the oven.

-Tuna and the rest: You can use canned tuna to stuff vegetables like sweet juicy tomatoes and peppers.
+Tuna and the rest: You can use canned tuna mixed with cooked rice and herbs to stuff vegetables like red bell peppers.
 Canned tuna can also be added to egg dishes including frittatas, omelets and quiches.
 And you can mix canned tuna with breadcrumbs and egg, shape into patties, and pan-fry until crisp and golden.
-They’re great for burgers with the usual fixings, or serve with vegetables or salads on the side.
+They’re great for burgers with the usual fixings, or simply serve with salad on the side.